LLB Law and French

 French

-With a qualification in French, you will know a major language of international communication, the fifth most widely spoken in the world.
+Graduating in Law and French, you will be near-fluent in a major language of international communication, one of the most widely spoken in the world.

 Standard entry requirement